How to maintain a healthy work-life balance to prevent burnout

 Whenever you have the urge to work during non-work hours, make a habit of asking yourself the following:

-Begin and end each day with anything BUT work
+Beginning and ending each day with anything BUT work

 It is essential to begin and end your day with something positive.
 Something you enjoy.
 If the first thing you do each morning is check your email and the last thing you do is check your email, then you are setting yourself up for burnout.
 Do not let the first and last activity of each day be something work-related.